Building HR and Institutional Capacities to Deliver Public Sector Reforms

 In the context of building modern tax administrations, for example, the HR function should consistently and efficiently support the tax administration’s fundamental need to utilize high performing employees effectively.
 As part of the business planning process, the HR function should work with managers to identify the resources needed to execute strategic and operational business plans.

-The workshop will offer insights into how to prepare and go about institutional change in public sector organizations, and how to develop adequate HR capacities to lead such change.
-More specifically, participants will gain an understanding of how to:
+The workshop offered insights into how to prepare and go about institutional change in public sector organizations, and how to develop adequate HR capacities to lead such change.
+More specifically, participants gained an understanding of how to:

 - Plan and manage a realistic and actionable institution change strategy

 - Set a long term strategic goals while maintaining flexibility